RussellTaylor83/NerdQAxePlusPlus-Hashrate-Benchmark/README.md

    - Waits 300 seconds for system stabilization
    - Collects samples every 15 seconds during 5-minute benchmark period
    - Monitors temperature, power, voltage, and hashrate in real-time

 3. **Adaptive Algorithm:**
    - Calculates expected hashrate based on ASIC configuration
+   - If hashrate is within 10% of expected (stable):
+     - Increases frequency by 20MHz and retests
+     - When max frequency is reached, increases voltage and resets frequency to explore higher voltage ranges
+   - If hashrate is below 90% of expected (unstable):
+     - Increases voltage by 10mV and retests same frequency
+     - If max voltage is reached, moves to next frequency
+   - Continues until both maximum voltage and maximum frequency are tested
+   - Stops when reaching thermal limits, power limits, or both maximums are explored

+4. **Data Collection:**
+   - Records all successful test results
+   - Saves results after each iteration
+   - Continues until limits are reached

+5. **Completion:**
+   - Ranks all configurations by hashrate and efficiency
+   - Automatically applies the best performing settings
+   - Saves comprehensive results with top performers highlighted
+   - Restarts system with optimal configuration

+## Data Processing

+The tool implements several data processing techniques to ensure accurate results:

+- **Hashrate outlier removal:** Removes 3 highest and 3 lowest readings
+- **Temperature warmup exclusion:** Excludes first 6 temperature readings
+- **VR temperature processing:** Excludes first 6 readings when available
+- **Expected hashrate calculation:** Based on frequency × (small_core_count × asic_count) / 1000
+- **Hashrate validation:** Ensures performance is within 10% of theoretical maximum
+- **Power averaging:** Calculates average across entire test period
+- **Efficiency calculation:** Joules per Terahash (J/TH) = Power (W) / (Hashrate (GH/s) / 1000)
+- **Zero hashrate protection:** Skips efficiency calculation if hashrate is zero

+## Error Handling

+The script includes comprehensive error handling for various failure scenarios:

+- System info fetch failures with retry logic (3 attempts)
+- Temperature data unavailability
+- Hashrate/power data unavailability
+- Thermal limit exceeded (chip or VR)
+- Input voltage out of range
+- Power consumption exceeded
+- Zero hashrate detection
+- Connection errors and timeouts
+- Graceful interrupt handling (Ctrl+C)

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+## Disclaimer

+**USE AT YOUR OWN RISK**

+This tool will stress test your NerdQAxe++ by running it at various voltages and frequencies.
+While safeguards are in place, running hardware outside of standard parameters carries inherent risks.
+The author(s) are not responsible for any damage to your hardware.

+**Important Note:** Ambient temperature significantly affects these results.
+The optimal settings found may not work well if room temperature changes substantially.
+Re-run the benchmark if environmental conditions change.

+Always ensure proper cooling and monitor your device during benchmarking.

+3. **Adaptive Algorithm:**
+   - Calculates expected hashrate based on ASIC configuration